© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Millrigg Romano-British enclosed hut circle settlement is a scheduled monument protected by Historic England under reference 1008898.
 View the official record →

-Millrigg is a Romano-British enclosed settlement located in Westmorland, comprising a group of hut circles within a defined enclosure.
+Millrigg Romano-British enclosed hut circle settlement is a archaeological site located in Westmorland, England, consisting of Romano-British period domestic structures.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008898.

 Millrigg Romano-British enclosed hut circle settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008898.